Norway Packing List (for Solo Travellers)

 During my first few days in Norway, I was thinking that I did mistake by taking with me these bulky shoes until … Until I hiked Preikestolen with them.
 Without stable mountain shoes, you CANNOT explore the wilderness of Norway.
 Well, you can but you risk ankle injuries.
 The choice is yours.

-My shoes are Quechua and I bought them many years ago.
+My shoes are Quechua but there are so many options for women’s hiking shoes out there.
+I believe you will find what is best for you without a problem.
 Invest in good shoes because they will serve you for a long time.

 Leather sneakers/ sandals

-I chose to take with me leather sneakers instead of fabric ones because usually in Norway June is raining.
+I chose to take with me leather sneakers instead of fabric ones because usually in Norway in June is raining.
+My sneakers are white but you might choose another colour like brown.
 Even if I was extremely lucky not to experience any rain (even in the statistically proven to be the rainiest city in Europe – Bergen) I felt more secure with these sneakers.

 You can also take a pair of sandals if you feel better with open shoes during warm days.
 I did not have one with me but I don’t think I would use them even if I had.
 The temperatures are not so high in summer in Norway to absolutely require sandals.